 “Here, bring it here, Kath,” my husband said as he pulled a suitcase off the shelf.
 I looked around furtively and rolled the bag over to where he was opening the new one.
 The zipper on my suitcase was gaping open, never to close again, and there was no time to get another, except here.
-It was 8:30 pm; we were leaving Kauai for another two weeks in the South Pacific at 8: 00 am the next morning.
+It was 8:30 pm, and we were leaving Kauai for another two weeks in the South Pacific at 8: 00 am the next morning.
 He pulled shirts, shorts, unmentionables, and beauty implements out of the broken container and stuffed them into the new one.
 When finished, he placed the broken bag in the empty slot left by the fresh one and we rolled to the cashier.
 The store, which shall remain unnamed, is a mass market retailer known for its low prices and low quality of merchandise.
 It was the only place to buy a suitcase at that time of day.

 The consequence of saving money on luggage is: we were moving our private things from one bag to another in a public place.
 With two more hard weeks of travel, the bag got us home without mishap.
-Eventually, the wheel exploded and it now resides in a landfill, somewhere in California.
+Eventually, the wheel exploded and the bag now resides in a landfill, somewhere in California.

-We threw the dice by buying that bag and it was a nagging worry for the rest of the trip.
+We threw the dice by buying that suitcase and it was a nagging worry for the rest of the trip.
 Saving money on luggage has diminishing returns.
 There are places to save money when traveling; there are places to pay for quality.

 Your luggage is your travel tool.